no1s1labs/no1s1/README.md

 ├── frontend            Code for the dApp of no1s1.
 │   ├── README          Documentation
 │   └── src             React application
-├── hardware            Code for the hardware contained in no1s1.
+├── backend             Code for the backend contained in no1s1.
 │   ├── README          Documentation
 │   └── RaspPi          Python scripts for the RaspberryPi.
 ├── media               Pictures and videos on no1s1